Keeping it fresh: Renovate your B&B

 - How will this investment pay off in the future?

-Once you’ve decided what you’d like to undertake and what kind of professionals you’ll need in order to do it, you can begin to draw up a plan of action.
+Once you’ve decided what you’d like to undertake and what kind of professionals you’ll need in order to renovate your accommodation, you can begin to draw up a plan of action.
 Since this property is your livelihood, it’s even more important you get the right people for the job!
 Sites such as RatedPeople.com and My Builder.com are good places to start as you can read individual reviews on all the plumbers, electricians and builders listed.

 2. Whilst the work is carried out